Saturday, September 27, 2025

 Wednesday, September 17, 2025

-THE END OF IGNORANCE? sure, if you're politically correct
+THE END OF IGNORANCE? yes, if you're politically "correct"

 "In the age of information, ignorance is a choice."
 Donald Miller

-No one is ignorant, even flat wrong, in the world of the politically correct.
-They're just "differently informed."
-Folks who voted for Donald Trump because Barrack Obama is an African-born Muslim, for example, weren't block-heads, just "differently informed" by "alternative facts."
-When Marjorie Taylor Greene suggested a Rothschild-financed Jewish space laser might well be igniting those devastating wildfires in California, she too wasn't neither stunningly ignorant nor engaged in hate-mongering demagoguery.
-She too was merely "differently informed," by "alternative facts."
+When Marjorie Taylor Greene suggested a Rothschild-financed Jewish space laser might be igniting those devastating wildfires in California, she was not revealing stunning stupidity, nor cunningly engaged in hate-mongering demagoguery.
+She was merely "differently informed."
+In this case she was aided by "alternative facts."

-Normal individuals are wholly accountable for eagerly embracing puerile buncombe.
-But not from the politically correct point of view.
-Is this world there are no ignoramuses, no blockheads, no dimwits, no willful cretins.
-Not a one!
-In this fault free world if you insist the earth is a mere 6,000 years old, not the scientifically affirmed 4.6 billion, for example, you're not way, way, way off.
-You're not utterly wrong.
-You're just "differently informed.
+In the real world individuals embracing puerile buncombe are dismissed out of hand.
+Not in this world.
+In this fact-free zone there are no ignoramuses, no blockheads, no dimwits, no cretins.
+Not even a single shit head!
+For instance, if someone insists the earth is a mere 6,000 years old, not the scientifically affirmed 4.5 billion, they're not way, way off.
+The're not utterly wrong.
+They're just "differently informed.

-In this Alice in Wonderland world any and all sources are authoritative if you think them to be so.
-When born-again true believers adamantly insist that the earth is 6,000 years old, for instance, they are likely unknowingly relying on the cranky calculations of the late Bishop Ussher, a 17th Century Church of Ireland prelate.
-He was the fellow who famously added up all the generations of the Bible, cranked in every post-Biblical generation he could identify, and gravely concluded that creation took place at 6 pm, 23 October, 4004 BC.
-(He admitted a bit of uncertainty about the exact time of day.)
-Was he correct?
-No, he was as full of crap as a Christmas turkey.
-But not for those "differently informed."
+In this Alice in Wonderland world any sources become authoritative should someone subscribe to them.
+When born-again believers embrace the preposterous notion that our earth is 6,000 years old, as mentioned above, they likely are relying on the calculations of Bishop Ussher — a 17th Century Church of Ireland prelate — who painstakingly added up all the generations of the Bible, cranked in every post-Biblical generation he could find, and gravely concluded that creation took place on 23 October, 4004 BC at 6 P.M.
+(He was a bit uncertain about the exact time of day.)

-What are the implications of this toxic "tolerance" for the processes and purposes of schooling?
-It is that their unhinged tolerance lays waste to both.
-With the search for truth abandoned, with knowledge a mere matter of opinion, with every viewpoint as good as every other, true education evaporates and a wishy washy indulgence takes over.
-This results in something like this: "Schoolin?
-Nobody needs no stinkin schoolin!"
+What are the implications of this toxic "tolerance" for schooling?
+It lays waste every form of education based on the scientific method.
+With the search for truth abandoned, with knowledge a matter of opinion, with any viewpoint as good as any other, scholarship is vaporized and insipid, muddle-headed "tolerance" takes over.